What These Iconic Movie Queens Say About Women & Power

 Watch an episode of The Crown, and you'll know: A queen is a paradox.
-They're human, but their blood raises them above the rest of us mortals and into the realm of royalty.
+They're human, but their bloodline raises them above the rest of us mere mortals.
 They have free will, but they're bound by duty.
-They possess lavish wealth, but people are watching how they spend it.
-Broadly speaking, people are watching how they do everything.
+They possess lavish wealth, but people scrutinise how they spend it.
+In short, everyone is watching their every move.

 Given these unusual circumstances, it's no surprise that queens — and their duty-bound, high-profile statuses — make for fascinating movie subjects.
 These are working women who, because of their limited freedoms, fundamentally can't have it all.
 They frequently have to compromise between personal desire and the greater good.
 They weigh.
 They choose.